Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Hot yoga is often seen as a more intense and physically demanding form of yoga compared to traditional yoga styles.
 The heat allows for increased flexibility and helps to warm up the muscles, allowing practitioners to go deeper into their poses.
 This can lead to greater strength and flexibility gains over time.

 In addition to the physical benefits, is also believed to have a number of mental and emotional benefits.
 The heat and intensity of the practice can help to calm the mind, reduce stress, and promote a sense of relaxation and well-being.
-Many practitioners report feeling a sense of euphoria and mental clarity after a hot yoga class.
+Many practitioners report feeling a sense of euphoria and mental clarity after a class.

 Definition of Hot Yoga